Using a feature phone in the USA: a brief guide to carrier activation and MVNOs

 Verizon uses the following LTE bands: 2, 4, 5, 13, 46, 48 and 66

-MVNOs that operate on Verizon's network include TracFone et. al., Visible Wireless (the prior two are owned by Verizon), US Mobile, and Xfinity Mobile.
+MVNOs that operate on Verizon's network include TracFone et. al., Visible Wireless (the prior two are owned by Verizon), US Mobile (branded as "Warp"), and Xfinity Mobile.

 Copyright 2024, econobox_